paxdotdev/pax/README.md

 ### Ergonomic and fun to use

-Inspired by standards like JSX, HTML, SVG, CSS [and others](#inspiration), Pax aims to be intuitive, familiar, and hopefully even fun to write.
+Inspired by [prior art](#inspiration), Pax aims to be intuitive, familiar, and hopefully even fun to write.

 Note: until additional host languages (like JavaScript) are supported, any application logic attached to Pax must be written in Rust.